Vegan Streaming Network Celebrates 19 Telly Awards for Original Programming

 There was a time when vegan content was easy to categorize.
 It lived in documentaries, niche YouTube channels, or small lifestyle blogs.

 The UnchainedTV Telly Awards results point to a different reality.
-A network built entirely around vegan TV programming is not only producing across genres but being recognized across them.
+A network built entirely around vegan TV programming is not only producing across genres but is also being recognized across them.

 Millions of viewers are already engaging with plant-based content across platforms.
 What these awards suggest is that the industry is beginning to catch up.